bjns22/bjns22/README.md

 - 👋 Hi, I’m @bjns22
 - 👀 I’m interested in creatig websites from scratch..
 - 🌱 I’m currently learning pytho and java!
-- 💞️ I’m looking to collaborate on nything backend related :)
+- 💞️ I’m looking to collaborate on anything backend related :)
-- 📫 How to reach me would be my eailing blessingsackey@hotmail.com
+- 📫 How to reach me would be my emailing blessingsackey@hotmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: There isn't one ;/